adamdon/ActivityPlanner/readme.md

 ## Configuration

-Place ".env" file into backend directory with the following variables:
+Place ".env" file into the "backend" directory with the following variables:

 ```bash
 MONGO_URI=**************************